 Another issue that therapists may come across that poses a risk to their reputation is accusations of malpractice.
 That is when they are accused of misdiagnosing or treated a patient wrongly.
 This being an issue that can affect anyone working in the medical field, not just counselors and therapists.

 However, for practices that include medically qualified psychotherapists, there is another option to consider.
-It is to invest in medical indemnity insurance for doctors that can help to offer additional protection.
+It is to invest in medical indemnity insurance which can help to offer additional protection.
 Then if a patient is unhappy with the treatment they receive and makes a claim, the practitioner will be covered for both legal costs and the costs of any awarded compensation.
 If they are found to have caused harm by committing an error, omission or negligent act.

 Emotional & Psychological